 The wall dividing the living room and kitchen was opened up, and a beautiful new fireplace now anchors the room:

 The barstools look so much better in the new kitchen, don’t they?

 Lauren says, “It’s not a big house at all, so we’ve employed some major organization and storage techniques to make it work for us, mainly in the form of built-ins, closet systems, and converting under-utilized spaces spaces into practical ones.”

 It’s just amazing how much bigger the living room looks now without the wall that used to separate it from the kitchen:

 How fabulous is the long windowseat in the upstairs loft space?

 The house has 3 bedrooms, 2.5 baths, and about 2,400 square feet.

-The listing says, “Impeccable, bright contemporary with dramatic lines, soaring ceilings, and newer systems.
+“Impeccable, bright contemporary with dramatic lines, soaring ceilings, and newer systems.
 A designer’s dream on nearly one-acre lot.
 Every detail addressed with full remodel from top to bottom.”

 “Exquisite details include a wooded cabana, wide plank white oak floors, reclaimed wood kitchen island, new flagstone patio, custom iron stair railings, wood plank ceiling in dining room, and a master bedroom courtyard with outdoor shower.”